Last updated: 1 August 2014

-From January 2015, construction work will start on Southeastern platforms 4, 5 and 6 at London Bridge station.
-This is part of the government-sponsored £6.5b Thameslink Programme which will dramatically increase capacity on one of Europe's busiest stretches of railway.
-This means:
+From January 2015, construction work will start on Southeastern platforms 4, 5 and 6 at London Bridge station as part of the government-sponsored £6.5b Thameslink Programme.

 Our timetable for January 2015 includes the service changes needed to accommodate this work and also provides new long-term improvements to provide extra services and new journey opportunities.